EasonWong0603/Vue-next_DianZhuanTong/README.md

 # 点赚通 DianZhuanTong
-This is the repository for the DianZhuanTong Application.111111111111
+This is the repository for the DianZhuanTong Application.

 ## Project setup
 ```